Influence of ambient temperature on cavitation bubble dynamics: Spherical bubble dynamics

 \section{Spherical bubble dynamics}

 In this section, we begin by presenting the general physical phenomena of spark-generated cavitation bubbles in a free field under varying ambient temperatures.
-We provide a quantitative analysis of key bubble behaviors, including bubble collapse time and maximum bubble collapse velocity.
-Finally, we discuss the mechanism behind a new phenomenon: the emergence of secondary cavitation at high-temperature conditions.
+We then employ a pressure-temperature phase diagram to interpret the temperature-dependent variations in maximum bubble radius.
+To broaden the applicability of our conclusions, we use the maximum bubble radius $R_{max}$, the difference between the hydrostatic pressure and the saturated vapour pressure $P_\infty-P_v$, and the liquid density $\rho$ as basic quantities to convert other parameters into non-dimensional quantities.
+Finally, within this non-dimensional framework, we provide a quantitative analysis of key bubble collapse behaviours, including maximum bubble radius, bubble collapse time and maximum bubble collapse velocity.